Would You Like To Get More Done…In Less Time?

 …Quality output means hard work, long hours and lots of input.

 We tell ourselves that important tasks necessarily take more time.
-We tell ourselves that the longer we work, the more we will achieve.
+Furthermore, we tell ourselves that the longer we work, the more we will get done.
 Neither is necessarily true and both ideas are worth trying to flip on their head.

 At least that’s what ‘Parkinson’s Law’ tells us.